jaittola/viikkopaperikalenteri/README.md

 ### Creating the calendar

+To create a calendar with A5-sized pages,

 1. Run `make`
 1. If the command succeeds, `calendar.pdf` contains the generated calendar file.

+To create a calendar with A6-sized pages,

+1. Run `make a6`
+1. If the command succeeds, `calendar-a6.pdf` contains the generated calendar file.

-1. To change the language or time range of the calendar, or to otherwise change the output, see [Customisation](#Customisation) below.
+To change the language or time range of the calendar, or to otherwise change the output, see [Customisation](#Customisation) below.

 ### Creating folios (or signatures or gatherings, whichever term you want to use) for bookbinding

-To create a PDF file containing 5-sheet signatures suitable for binding the calendar into a book,
+To create a PDF file containing 5-sheet signatures suitable for binding the A5-sized calendar into a book,

 1. Run `make signatures`
 2. `signatures.pdf` contains now the calendar in a printable signature format.